 In the age of #occupy insert location here, it can be easy to think of our government as bloated, slow-moving, and reluctant to respond to its people’s needs (at best).
 But, every once in a while, our federal republic does something that’s smart and close to cutting-edge — such as offer a bevy of useful, interesting mobile apps and websites.

-Here’s a rundown of our favorite green and car-related smartphone apps and mobile sites (plus a couple we just think are awesome) direct from good ol’ Uncle Sam.
+Here’s a rundown of our favorite green and car-related smartphone apps and mobile tools (plus a couple we just think are awesome) direct from good ol’ Uncle Sam.

 This handy little site is a veritable must-have for drivers with rides powered by anything other than fossil fuels.
 Using Google’s handy mapping service, it can help you find the 5 closest refueling stations boasting biodiesel, electricity, E85 (ethanol), hydrogen, natural gas, or propane.